What we do

 - Reintegration - Prisoners are prepared for release into the community, and helped to reduce their likelihood of re-offending.

-Inspectors also consider nine areas of prison life: reception and admission, first days in custody, escorts and transfers, good order, duty of care, environment, health, rehabilitation, and reintegration.
+Inspectors also consider ten areas of prison life: reception and admission, first days in custody, escorts and transfers, good order, duty of care, environment, health, rehabilitation, reintegration, and prison staff.

 The Office of the Inspectorate has developed special standards for assessing the three women’s prisons, given the different needs of women prisoners.